merezki-11/Group-8-Capstone-Project/README.md

-&nbsp;   • Used convolution, pooling, dropout, and dense layers
+    • Used convolution, pooling, dropout, and dense layers